aprilmelody93/Pitch-Noodle/README.md

-# IntonationApp (User's Guide)
+# Pitch Noodle (User's Guide)

 This is a simple intonation app that extracts, draws, and overlays a learner's pitch on top of a model speaker's pitch.
 The goal of this app is to help language learners recognize the difference in pitch movements in order to better help them learn the pitch of the language they are learning.
+For monosyllabic or short tokens, use Pitch training; for longer sentences, use Intonation training.

 # Requirements
 Here are a list of requirements needed to run the program.
 No specific versions needed; just download the latest ones.
 These requirements are also listed in Requirements.txt